 Game scores, player and goalie statistics will be kept on Pointstreak.
-All Captains and players are responsible for checking in with the scorekeepers.
-Captains will have 48 hours after a game is completed to contact us with any discrepancies on their roster or statistics and only their roster or team statistics.
-After that 48 hours no corrections or changes can or will be made.
-All season Long after EVERY GAME, Captains must review the paper score sheet and sign it verifying that the attendance for that game is correct.
+Captains will have 48 hours ( 2 days) after a game is completed to contact us with any discrepancies on their roster or statistics and only their roster or team statistics.
+After that 48 hours ( 2 days) no corrections or changes can or will be made.
+All season long, Before every game the Captain must Check-in his players ( including the goalie).
+When the game is over the captain needs to double check the paper score sheet and then sign the paper score sheet verifying the attendance for that game is correct.
 Once the roster is signed, no changes will be made to the attendance unless what was verified was posted in correctly in Pointstreak.

 All teams make the playoffs.
 All rostered players must have played a MINIMUM of 1/3 of the regular season games ( 7 for fall/winter and 5 for spring/summer season) to be eligible to play in the playoffs.
 As of September 2014 There will be NO Exemptions for Playoffs Regardless of reason weather it be Medical, Work, Etc…There is no minimum games requirement for a goalie to play in the playoffs, however only goalies who are on the roster of another team in the current season and that is at or below that level will be allowed to Sub.
 Single elimination playoffs will be used to determine division champions If the division has an odd number of teams in it, the first playoff game will be a qualifier between the last place team and the next-to-last place team.
 All other playoff games will be first place vs. last place, second place vs. next to last place, etc. Semi-finals will be the highest place survivor vs. the lowest place survivor, and the 2nd place vs. third place survivor.
 The playoff schedules will be posted on the league schedule page at the shortly after the beginning of the season.